Columbia-CSX/neoclassical-calculations/README.md

 If you'd also like to scan over different values of the symmetry breaking factor $\epsilon_{sb}$, this can be done similarly by using the scripts runSBRadErScan.py, runSBAmbipolar.py, and processSBOutputs.py.
 Note that you should edit \_\_main\_\_ in processOutputs.py and/or processSBOutputs.py to ensure it's plotting/calculating whatever it is you're actually interested in.

-Feel free to email me if you have any questions : )
+Feel free to email me if you have any questions.

-mc5893@columbia.edu    <-- preferred until September 2025\
 macampagna@wm.edu      <-- preferred until June 2026\
 michampagn13@gmail.com <-- just in case